Menu

 Changes to Meta Advertising will impact charity campaigns in 2025

-Meta is implementing major changes to its advertising policies starting in January 2025, which will affect how charities can use Meta's business tools.
+Meta has implemented major changes to its advertising policies in January 2025, which will affect how charities can use Meta's business tools.
+The situation is evolving and there may be further changes.
 We've created this blog to share what we know so far about these changes and their potential impact.

-This blog was last updated on 9th January 2025 - please scroll to the 'Latest News' section for the most recent information.
+This blog was last updated on 26th July 2025 - please scroll to the 'Latest update' section for the most recent information.

 At the end of this post, you'll find a form where you can share how these changes might affect your charity's operations, helping us build a collective response to Meta.